DantArenas/Ruby_Challenge/README.md

 Notifies and closes communication with the server.
 Also finishes the client execution.
 #### Salute (command: "hello")
 Literally a salute protocol, because of manners matters.
 Say hello to the server, and it will respond accordingly!

+# TODO

+1. Send object through server via JSon
+2. Retrieval commands 'gat', 'gats'

+# NOT SPECIFIED IN THE PROTOCOL
+1. Messages:
+   ALL_FOUND
+   ONLY_FOUND
+   NONE_FOUND
+   ERROR
+   SUCCESS